cypress-io/cypress-documentation/content/api/commands/mount.md

 ### Redux

-To use a component that consumes state or actions from a [Redux](https://react-redux.js.org/) store, you can create a `mountWithRedux` command that will wrap your component in a Redux Provider:
+To use a component that consumes state or actions from a [Redux](https://react-redux.js.org/) store, create a `mountWithRedux` command that will wrap your component in a Redux Provider:

 ```jsx
 import { mount } from '@cypress/react'